IBM/zOS-BCPii/Example-Crypto-REXX/README.md

         - CPCname, if a specific CPC was specified via the -C option
   - *-C CPCname*
       - **optional**
-      - *CPCname* is the name of the CPC whose crypto info will be retrieved
+      - *CPCname* is the name of the CPC which hosts the LPARs whose corresponding image activation profile crypto info will be retrieved
       - **default if not provided:** LOCAL CPC
   - *-S Status*
       - **optional**
-      - *Status* is the desired LPAR Status of the profiles to query
+      - *Status* represents the status of the LPAR and is an optional filter for the list of LPARs.
+The names associated with these LPARs is used as input for which image activation profiles need to be queried.
       - Valid values:
-        - operating - query profiles for active/operating images
+        - operating - query profiles for activation image profiles associated with active/operating LPARs
-        - not-operating - query profiles for active/not operating images
+        - not-operating - query profiles for activation image profiles     associated with active/not operating LPARs
-        - not-activated - query profiles for not activated images
+        - not-activated - query profiles for activation images profiles associated with not-activated LPARs
       - **default if not provided or if not valid:** operating
   - *-I*
       - **optional**